 Being part of a team that won National Championships three times I needed to work hard to keep my place in the team.
 Overtrained during the summer at the athletics club (Achilles Tendon) I had to stop when I was 25 and started coaching the 14 – 16 boys of the club.
 When it became more and more obvious that I would not make it back to the first team I decided to take the coaching more seriously.
 I followed the Level ‘A’ coaching course and my career as a coach kicked – off from there……

-In my spare time I have a regular job at Atos Netherlands B.V. as project manager for IT projects having a strong background as IT service manager.
+In my spare time I have a regular job at Shell as project manager for IT projects having a strong background as IT service manager.
 And sorry Mark Lammers and Robin van Galen, I understand you want to make some money but your lectures about cross over of sport and business: but you have no idea!

 Some of my achievements…

 With the growing numbers of players and subsequent ambitions of clubs to take the next step beyond ‘entertraining’ there is a need of understanding how to build a structure in development.
 Through SuperCoach Online, I help clubs and youth trainers to built their trainingsplan.
 For this I have detailed the Long Term Development models and used a “best of …” approach, bringing together various development models.
 Using the SuperCoach Online tool and its development model, clubcoordinators have a quality dialogue for the trainers.